 Teacher and Trainer Mobility

 There are no national programmes or projects providing mobility opportunities to adult education teachers or trainers.
-They can undertake a mobility period within the framework of the EU Erasmus+ Programme, the Education Programme of the European Economic Area (EEA) Financial Mechanism and the Knowledge-Education-Development Operational Programme (PO WER) co-funded by the EU and the national budget.
-The three programmes are administered in Poland by the Foundation for the Development of the Education System (a new English-language website under construction).
+They can undertake a mobility period under the EU Erasmus+ Programme and the Education Programme of the European Economic Area (EEA) Financial Mechanism.
+The two programmes are administered in Poland by the Foundation for the Development of the Education System (the website currently available in Polish only).

-The Education Programme (2014-2021; final Call for proposals in 2021) as part of the EEA Financial Mechanism is funded by Iceland, Lichtenstein and Norway.
+The Education Programme (2014-2021; final Call for proposals in 2021; projects lasting up to 2 years) as part of the EEA Financial Mechanism is funded by Iceland, Lichtenstein and Norway.
 Under the component ‘Professional Development of staff’, staff working in the adult education sector (and other formal and non-formal education sectors) can undertake study visits to the donor countries and participate in intensive training courses run by trainers / experts from these countries.
 The component ‘Institutional cooperation for the improvement of quality and relevance of education’ supports mobility of staff in various formal and non-formal education sectors, including adult education, related to the development or updating of curricula and the exchange of experience and good practice (for example, seminars, conferences, education events, intensive training).

 Teachers working in adult education institutions within the school education system are subject to the same national regulations as school education teachers.
 The legislation specifies only general in-service training leave entitlements, while not referring directly to international mobility.